 Sometimes, your electrical panel will show you it’s too old long before you find a date code.
 An aging panel isn’t just an inconvenience; it can be a serious safety risk for your home and family.
 Knowing what to look for can help you decide when it’s time to call in a professional for an inspection or upgrade.
 Pay attention to how your panel looks, what’s inside it, and how your home’s electricity behaves.
 These clues often tell a clearer story than a hard-to-read serial number.

-Look for Visual Signs of Age and Wear
+Check for Visual Signs of Wear and Tear

 A quick visual check of your electrical panel can reveal a lot about its condition.
 Open the panel door and look for any signs of rust or corrosion on the metal box or on the breakers themselves.
 Rust indicates moisture has gotten in at some point, which can compromise the connections and overall safety.
 You should also look for any discoloration or burn marks around the circuit breakers.
 These dark spots are a red flag for overheating, which can lead to electrical fires.
 If you see any of these signs, it’s not something to ignore.
 These are clear indicators that your panel is deteriorating and may need professional electrician repairs to ensure it’s safe.